alire-project/alire/doc/getting-started.md

 project-files = ["project_file.gpr"]
 ```

-Although this is not recommended (see Best practices), you can have multiple
+Although this is not recommended (see
-GPR project files:
+[best practices](policies#best-practices)), you can have multiple GPR project files:

 ```toml
 project-files = ["project_file_1.gpr", "project_file_2.gpr"]
 ```